v3io/frames/README.md

 * limit: int - Maximal number of rows to return
 * row_layout: bool - Weather to use row layout (vs the default column layout)
 * max_in_message: int - Maximal number of rows per message
+* reset_index: bool - Reset the index.
+When set to `false` (default), the dataframe will have the key column of the v3io kv as the index column.
+When set to `true`, the index will be reset to a range index.
 * data_format: string - Data format (Not yet supported)
 * marker: string - Query marker (Not yet supported)